 WHAT ARE MARYLAND'S CANNABIS LAWS?

 Passed through legislation in 2013, Maryland's medical cannabis program allows physicians, nurse practitioners, dentists, podiatrists, and nurse midwives the authority to recommend medical cannabis to patients.
 With their recommendation, patients may register with the Maryland Medical Cannabis Commission to access medical cannabis as medicine.
-Patients are allowed to possess up to 120 grams or more with a physician's recommendation for a higher quantity.
-Medical patients are prohibited to grow cannabis plants at home.
+Patients are allowed to possess up to 120 grams or more with a physician's recommendation for a higher quantity, although medical patients are prohibited to grow cannabis plants in their home.
 Maryland’s medical cannabis program currently operates under the laws found here.

 Most recently, the Maryland House of Delegates passed a bill and moved to senate vote on broadening decriminalization efforts.
 If passed, the bill will make the possession of up to a one ounce not punishable by jail time.
 Currently, the law states that possession of more than ten grams is punishable by up to one year in jail and a maximum fine of $1,000.
 Additionally, the new law would stipulate up to one ounce on a person’s possession could not be used to charge an individual with the intent to distribute.

-In an effort to bring relief to those previously charged with marijuana offenses, lawmakers approved HB 83 in legislature adjourned for its 2020 session.
-Under the law, cannabis charges in which possession was the only charge in the case would be shielded from having a person’s records publicized.
+In an effort to bring relief to those previously charged with marjiuana offenses, lawmakers approved HB 83 in the legislature adjourned for its 2020 session.
+Under this law, individuals with cannabis charges that consist only of possession are shielded from having their record publicized.

 WHAT IS MARYLAND'S CANNABIS LICENSING TIMELINE & CANNABIS APPLICATION PROCESS?